OfficeDev/outlook-dev-docs/docs/add-ins/get-and-set-recurrence.md

 # Get and set recurrence

-Sometimes you need to create and update a recurring appointment, such as a weekly status meeting for a team project or an annual checkup with your doctor.
+Sometimes you need to create and update a recurring appointment, such as a weekly status meeting for a team project or a yearly birthday reminder.
 You can use the JavaScript API for Office to manage the recurrence patterns of an appointment series in your add-in.

 ## Available recurrence patterns